Realize before you dive in, there are two types of writers: Casual and Professional.

 - Readers explains the readers we need when publishing.

 - Elevator Speech shows the fact I have a background in sales.
 No. I have knowledge of sales.
 If I had a real background, I’d be managing marketing better.
-(Tweet promo posts for books are basically meant to be elevator speeches made for twitter.)

 - Goals are important too.
 Check out Poems for March where I talk about my poem goal for the month.